fooberichu150/InAppBillingPlugin/docs/PurchaseSubscription.md

 * iOS: Optional, only obfuscatedAccountId is used at this time.
 See [https://developer.apple.com/documentation/storekit/skmutablepayment/1506088-applicationusername](ApplicationUsername) on the payment.
 * Android: Optional, see [https://developer.android.com/reference/com/android/billingclient/api/BillingFlowParams.Builder](Android documentation) for more info

+#### subOfferToken
+* Android: If your subscription is set up using basePlans, this is the OfferToken for the basePlan you wish to purchase.
+You can also pass the OfferToken for a specific offer here.
+Find the OfferToken via the `GetProductInfoAsync` method in the resulting `InAppBillingProduct.AndroidExtras.SubscriptionOfferDetails[x].OfferToken`.

 <= Back to [Table of Contents](README.md)